German cabinet agrees quota for women on company boards | Education

 German cabinet agrees quota for women on company boards

-Germany's cabinet approved on Wednesday legislation to force larger listed companies to have at least one woman on their boards, following years of debate over the issue.
-The law will apply to listed companies with more than three board members.
-Much larger boards will also be obliged to have only one woman.
+Germany's cabinet approved on Wednesday legislation to force larger listed companies to have at least one woman on their management boards, following years of debate over the issue.

 - READ MORE ON: